Coimbatore bypass: Aathupalam Bridge

-The first section also included the construction of a new 32.2m bridge over the Noyyal, at Aathupalam, with a toll period of 21 years, till 2018.
-The toll booth was India's earliest to use International Road Dynamics iToll tolling system.
-In 2000, L&T asked the Government for permission to regulate users of the bridge, and agreed to the subsidised toll rate of ₹ 50 per day per bus of the Tamil Nadu State Transport Corporation irrespective of the number of trips made by the bus.
-L&T subsequently stopped collection of toll from vehicles bearing Local Number plates.
-The revenue from the Toll Booth goes partly to fund for a Railway Bridge and underpass at Chettipalaym.
+The first section also included the construction of a new 32.2m bridge over the Noyyal, at Aathupalam, with a toll period of 21 years, until 2018.
+The toll booth was India's earliest to use the International Road Dynamics iToll tolling system.
+In 2000, L&T asked the government for permission to regulate users of the bridge, and agreed to the subsidised toll rate of ₹ 50 per day per bus of the Tamil Nadu State Transport Corporation irrespective of the number of trips made by the bus.
+L&T subsequently stopped collection of toll from vehicles bearing local number plates.
+Part of the revenue from the toll booth funds a railway bridge and underpass at Chettipalaym.

 Sathyamangalam–Pollachi

-The National Highways Authority of India has also invited feasibility studies to upgrade National Highways 948 and 83 (formerly National Highway 209) connecting Pollachi and Bannari passing through the city.
-In 2009, the National Highways Authority of India sanctioned funds for widening the existing highway passing through the city which included construction of a new Rail-over-bridge at Ganapathy.
+The National Highways Authority of India has invited feasibility studies to upgrade National Highways 948 and 83 (formerly National Highway 209) connecting Pollachi and Bannari passing through the city.
+In 2009, the National Highways Authority of India sanctioned funds for widening the existing highway passing through the city which included construction of a new rail-over-bridge at Ganapathy.
 However, funds were withdrawn after the agency decided to execute future projects under a public–private partnership.

 Due to withdrawal of funds from the National Highways Authority of India, the Highways and Minor Ports Department of the State Government has taken up upgradation works on the two connecting roads.
 In 2010, during the World Classical Tamil Conference 2010, the then Chief Minister of Tamil Nadu, M. Karunanidhi announced the construction of a three-tier flyover at Gandhipuram at a cost of ₹ 1.48 billion, to be completed over a period of two years.
 It would start from the Central Bus Station and end at the Corporation built Omni Bus Station on Sathyamangalam Road.
-The project also includes a four-lane underpass from the 100 Feet road junction to Nava India junction, four-lane up connecting the City Bus Station, State Express Transport Corporation (SETC) Bus Station, Central Bus Station and the proposed Bus Station on Sathyamangalam Road at a length of 1.2 km, the flyover will cover both the junctions.
-The cost was later brought down to ₹ 1 billion, and the Flyover construction was to have started in January 2011.
-The project met with many protests by the Hindu Munnani activists who protested the demolition of four temples along Sathyamanagalam Road and Dr. Nanjappa Road.
+The project also includes a four-lane underpass from the 100 Feet road junction to Nava India junction, four-lane up connecting the City Bus Station, State Express Transport Corporation (SETC) Bus Station, Central Bus Station and the proposed bus station on Sathyamangalam Road.
+At a length of 1.2 km, the flyover will cover both the junctions.
+The cost was later brought down to ₹ 1 billion, and the flyover construction was to have started in January 2011.
+The project met with many protests by Hindu Munnani activists who protested the demolition of four temples along Sathyamanagalam Road and Dr. Nanjappa Road.
 In 2012, the Member of Parliament representing Coimbatore, P. R. Natarajan, stated that the project was not practical and demanded changes in its design.

 In 2011, the Chief Minister of Tamil Nadu announced the construction of two new flyovers at Ukkadam and Athupalam to help decongest the Palakkad Road.